USS Killen: Namesake

 Edward Killen joined the Navy on 5 May 1801 as a seaman aboard the schooner USS Enterprise.
 Accompanying her to the Mediterranean he was promoted to Master's Mate on 9 November 1803.
 He volunteered for Lieutenant Stephen Decatur's expedition into Tripoli Harbor on 16 February 1804 to destroy USS Philadelphia, a United States frigate captured by Tripolitan pirates in the First Barbary War.
 After successfully completing this mission on USS Intrepid, Killen served on board Enterprise until his death on 24 July 1806.

 Construction and commissioning

-Killen was launched on 10 January 1943, by the Puget Sound Navy Yard, Bremerton, Washington; sponsored by Mrs. Inez Cowdrey; and commissioned on 4 May 1944.
+Killen was launched on 10 January 1943, by the Puget Sound Navy Yard, Bremerton, Washington; sponsored by Mrs. Inez Cowdrey; and commissioned on 4 May 1944 at Hunters Point Naval Shipyard.
+Comdr.
+H. G. Corey in command.